GMOD/jbrowse-components/website/docs/userguides/cli_config.md

 ---
-id: quickstart_cli
+id: userguide_cli
-title: Config editing quick start — command-line interface
+title: Config editing via command-line interface
 toplevel: true
 ---

-import Figure from './figure'
+import Figure from '../figure'

 In order to display your data, JBrowse 2 needs to know about the reference genome for your organism of interest and needs to have tracks created that